No. 2 Baylor still undefeated after 84-72 win over Auburn

+WACO, Texas (AP) — This Baylor win was for Davion Mitchell, and the junior guard did his part against his former team.

-WACO, Texas (AP) — Davion Mitchell had 13 points and seven assists against his former team, Matthew Mayer soared for a couple of highlight dunks and No. 2 Baylor stayed undefeated with an 84-72 win over Auburn in the Big 12/SEC Challenge on Saturday.
+Mitchell swished a 3-pointer after losing a shoe and finished with 13 points and seven assists, helping the Bears stay undefeated with an 84-72 win over Auburn in the Big 12/SEC Challenge on Saturday.

-Mitchell swished a 3-pointer with 11 1/2 minutes left to extend Baylor’s lead to 59-43, getting the pass from Jared Butler and making the shot right after coming out of one of his shoes.
+“This was a tough game because it was emotional,” coach Scott Drew said.
+“The team wanted to win it for Davion, and obviously Davion wanted to play well being a transfer from Auburn.”

+Matthew Mayer soared for two highlight dunks when scoring 10 of his 13 points in a short spurt as Baylor (16-0) built its lead in the second half.
+Adam Flagler, a transfer like Mitchell, scored a season-high 19 points.
+Jared Butler finished with 16, and MaCio Teague had 15.

-Five players scored in double figures for Baylor (16-0), which has gone deeper into a season without a loss only one other time — a 17-0 start in 2011-12.
-Adam Flagler, another transfer, led the Bears with a season-high 19 points, while Butler had 16, MaCio Teague 15 and Mayer 13.
-Flo Thamba was scoreless in 17 minutes, but had 11 rebounds.
+The Bears have gone deeper into a season without a loss only once — a 17-0 start in 2011-12.

-Jaylin Williams had 17 points to lead five players in double figures for Auburn (10-8), which had won four of its previous five games and, like Baylor, had a 100-point game in the past week.
-Freshman Sharife Cooper added 15 points, and JT Thor finished with 13.
+Jaylin Williams had 17 points to lead five players in double figures for Auburn (10-8), which had won four of its previous five games.
+Freshman guard Sharife Cooper added 15 points, and JT Thor finished with 13.
 Allen Flanigan scored 11 and Devan Cambridge 10.

+Tigers coach Bruce Pearl said his young backcourt got outplayed by Baylor’s veteran guards.

+“And that’s OK, because Butler, and Teague and Davion Mitchell and Flagler are all really good,” Pearl said.
+“But I think our guys are good too.
+But that was disappointing.”

 Mitchell was coming off a career-high 31 points in Baylor’s 107-59 win over Kansas State on Wednesday night.
 He played 34 games at Auburn as a freshman in 2017-18 before transferring to Baylor, and Butler was initially enrolled at Alabama, though he never played for the Crimson Tide.

-The one-shoe shot by Mitchell came during a 3 1/2-minute span when Mayer had 10 points — two 3s, and his big dunks.
+The sock-footed shot by Mitchell, who got a sudden pass from Butler after coming out of his shoe, put Baylor up 59-43 with about 11 1/2 minutes left.
+That occurred during a 3 1/2-minute span when Mayer had 10 points — two 3s, and his big dunks.

+“Matt really got us a great life and a great run where we could get separation,” Drew said.

 Mitchell made a nifty pass to Butler, who missed the 3 that Mayer rebounded in midair and slammed home.
 Mayer then drove the baseline for a two-handed slam before he followed an Auburn miss with a 3-pointer from the top of the key for a 66-45 lead midway through the second half.

+“They really just weren’t boxing out, and I went in and got the putback dunk,” said Mayer, who got a emphatic bump from Butler before the two conversed going down the court.

+“We have a competition to see who can get the most dunks on the season,” Mayer said.
+“That conversation down the court, that was pretty cool.”

 BIG PICTURE

-Auburn: Cooper, a freshman playing only his seventh game, had scored 25 points twice and had scored or assisted on half of Auburn’s points in his first six games.
+Auburn: Cooper, a freshman playing only his seventh game, had scored or assisted on half of Auburn’s points in his first six games.
 He finished 6-of-17 shooting (1 of 5 on 3s), with seven rebounds and five assists.
 The Tigers are 2-4 in the Big 12/SEC Challenge, and are now 1-26 on the road against top-five teams.

-Baylor: The Bears trailed for only 61 seconds against Auburn, and have trailed only 45:21 of 640 minutes played this season.
-Baylor is 7-1 in Big 12/SEC Challenge games, the best record by any team in either league in the annual showdown.
-The Bears have won their last 18 nonconference games overall, one short of the school record set during that 2011-12 season.
+Baylor: Baylor is 7-1 in Big 12/SEC Challenge games, the best record by any team in either league in the annual showdown.
+The Bears have won their last 18 nonconference games overall, one short of the school record set during that 2011-12 season. … Flo Thamba was scoreless in 17 minutes, but had 11 rebounds.

 UP NEXT